turingschool/curriculum/source/projects/dinner_dash.markdown

 Project implementation may **not** use:

 * Devise for Authentication
+* A pre-existing, externally created CSS/HTML design/template

 ### Getting Started

-1. One team member forks the repository at https://github.com/JumpstartLab/store_engine
+1. One team member creates a repository named "diner_dash"
 2. Add the other team members as collaborators
+3. It's recommended that the team create and use a Pivotal Tracker project at http://pivotaltracker.com

 ## Base Expectations